chisui/dakka/thesis/main.md

 ## ActorContext

-We need a way for Actors to perform their Actor operations.
+We need a way for Actors to perform the Actor operations.
-As a reminder, the three Actor operations are:

-1. Send a finite number of messages to other Actors.
-2. Create a finite number of new Actors.
-3. Designate the behavior to be used for the next message it receives.
-   In other words change their internal state.

 The most straightforward way to implement these actions would be to use a Monad transformer for each action.
 Creating and sending could be modeled with `WriterT [SystemMessage]` where `SystemMessage` encapsulates each both the intent to create an actor as well as sending a message to a specific actor.
 Changing the internal state of the actor could be achieved through `StateT s` where `s` is the internal state of the actor or the actor type to be more specific.